tcrundall/chronostar-dev-docs/_sources/introducerguide.rst.txt

 .. note::
   TODO: decide if `Introducer` must be a class, or if a stand-alone function is sufficient.
 For now I'll perserver with a class in case encapsulating a "state" yields benefits.
 At the very least, a class design might be necessary to allow consistency checks between selected class variants.
-For example we might need to check the chosen introduction method is compatible with the intended :ref:`component model <componentguide>`.
+For example we might need to check the chosen introduction method is compatible with the intended :ref:`component model<component guide>`.

 Suggested SimpleIntroducer implementation
 -----------------------------------------